What to Eat Before a Workout, According to Dietitians

 “When you’re trying to build muscle by lifting weights, or you're doing HIIT workouts where your heart rate is getting really high and you're completely fasted, you don’t have the quick energy that's needed to support that workout,” Schehr explains.
 “You could actually end up hindering your body’s ability to generate more muscle or build strength or have the stress response needed to support the high-intensity exercise because you don't have the available fuel.”

-While carbs (think: bread, pasta, rice, and even fruit) have historically gotten a bad rap because of their supposed role in weight gain (a false oversimplification of the facts, by the way), they are absolutely critical and play a significant role in your workouts.
-“If someone's not giving their body an adequate amount of carbohydrates, then their body could break down the protein found in muscle to give them enough energy,” says registered dietitian and The Wellful owner Brenna O'Malley, RD.
-“Carbs are what's broken down into glucose and are what gives your brain, your muscles, and your nervous system energy.”
+“If someone’s not giving their body an adequate amount of carbohydrates, then their body could break down the protein found in muscle to give them enough energy,” says registered dietitian and owner of The Wellful, Brenna O'Malley, RD.
+“Carbs are what’s broken down into glucose and are what gives your brain, your muscles, and your nervous system energy.”

 That doesn’t necessarily mean you need to force down a bagel at 5 AM in fear of jeopardizing your 6 AM workout gains, though.
 “You don’t want to make yourself sick just to have the goal of eating something before you work out,” O'Malley says.
 “But it’s important to check in with how you feel.”
 Even if you're just having a little something before exercising and enjoying the rest of your breakfast afterward, it can help fuel your body through a workout, she adds.